By Christian Locka

 Whereas this lucrative activity is responsible for the destruction of the forests, flight of public finances and loss of employment, the online media has discovered that certain Nigerian authorities are linked to the main opposition party.

 They launder this wood locally called Kosso or madrics, by delivering official documents to traffickers.
 This attests to the fact that the exploitation was done in Nigeria and facilitates the exportation of containers of Kosso to China, which is the final destination.

 In addition, The Museba Project entered into contact with a popular trafficker of contraband rosewood who revealed the corruption network which extends from the Cameroonian forest to the port of Lagos.

-Abdou (30 years) has been living in a straw-covered hurt without a wife nor children.
-Whenever he earned a little money from cutting firewood, the woodcutter who is also a chain-smoker, drank local beer, singing popular local songs and hardly ate.
+Abdou (30 years) has been living in a straw-covered hurt without a wife or children.
+Whenever he earned a little money from cutting firewood, the woodcutter who is also a chain-smoker, drank local beer, sang popular local songs and hardly ate.